pwckr/budgets/README.md

 - `cmd + shift + a` deletes everything to the left of the cursor.
 Replacing `a` with `d` deletes everything to the right of the cursor (own shortcut).
 - `cmd + shift + 7`comments out the current line.

 ### 10. DSL
-Task description:

-(Create a small DSL Demo example snippet in your code even if it does not contribute to your project (hence it can also be in another language).)
+A DSL Class can be found [here](https://github.com/pwckr/budgets/blob/main/src/main/python/dsl.py).
+It can mimic basic functions of the usermanagement class such as:
+- create_account
+- set_budget
+- log_expense
+A snippet of this language would be "log expense for Stefan".

 ### 11. Functional Programming
 For the functional programming part I chose to play with the [Rust language](https://www.rust-lang.org) because of its high performance and increasing demand in the industry.
 If you have installed rust, you may run the `functional` file in the terminal with `./functional`.
 The code can be found [here](https://github.com/pwckr/budgets/blob/main/functional.rs)